Home > History essays > How the Korean & Vietnam War & McCarthy’s trials contributed to the Cold War

 The Vietnam War

 For generations, the United States knew Vietnam through books, legends, and movies.
 It was, therefore, hard to imagine how America stumbled during the war.
-This was because in the past, it was discovered that 63 percent of Americans never paid attention to the country to the point that it named Vietnam ‘the puissant country.’
+This was because, in the past, it was discovered that 63 percent of Americans never paid attention to the country to the point that it named Vietnam ‘the puissant country.’
 This is why leaders failed to make choices whether Vietnam could fight or whether they were communists that strategized for regional or global domination.
-However, the leaders in America became nervous because of how they were unable to face their political consequences even though the North Vietnamese were considered the strongest when it came to military war.
-The Cold War, in this case, emerged through phases like ‘the Domino Theory’, including the belief that criticized that South Vietnam was spreading communism all over Southeast Asia.
+However, American leaders became nervous because of how they were unable to face their political consequences even though the North Vietnamese were considered the strongest when it came to military war.
+The Cold War, in this case, emerged through phases like ‘the Domino Theory’, which included the belief that criticized South Vietnam for spreading communism all over Southeast Asia.

 The Korean War